jmp-22/CMPT419Project/README.md

 Open and run
 > install_dataset.ipynb

+Please add your huggingface token to this notebook in the 3rd cell

 (VSCode was used for this project).
 Running the cells in order will load the audio files and accompanying transcriptions to your project folder.
 Names will be automatically set and should not be manually renamed to avoid file path confusion later in this project.
 Please note that the download can take anywhere from 2-10 minutes depending on network speed.

 ## 2. Filter Dataset